 The United States is distinctive in having a trademark system based on use, rather than one based solely on registration as in the rest of the world.
 A registration-based system provides the clarity that avoids quagmires like Blue Bell.
-But, according its fans, the U.S. used-based system is fairer to small busineses that have been using a mark innocently without registering it; they build up common-law rights that allow them to continue with their existing business name and branding.
+But, according its fans, the U.S. used-based sys76.
+Kelly Servs., Inc. v.
+Creative Harbor, LLC [II], 140 F. Supp.
+3d 611 (W.D.
+Mich.
+2015). tem is fairer to small busineses that have been using a mark innocently without registering it; they build up common-law rights that allow them to continue with their existing business name and branding.
 The ITU system gains some of the clarity of the registration system, arguably without sacrificing the reliance interests protected by a use-based system.